• Skip to primary navigation

 🍴 Recipe Tips

-If at any point your fruity pebbles treats aren't compacting into the baking dish and are "too sticky," let them rest for a minute or two to chill down before trying to press them down again.
-If they're too warm they sometimes have a hard time staying put in the pan.
+1. Cooling for Compaction- If your fruity pebbles treats aren't compacting well into the baking dish and seem overly sticky, allow them to cool for a minute or two before attempting to press them down again.
+Warm treats can have difficulty staying in place in the pan.

 How do you keep Rice Crispy Treats from sticking to the pan?